 |Land-based casino partner||Caesars AC|

-There is no promo code necessary for claiming your new player bonuses at WSOP New Jersey.
-Simply follow the link to the sign-up page.
+Use must use bonus code 10FREE to claim your new player bonuses at WSOP New Jersey.
+Simply follow the link to the sign-up page and be sure to enter the code when prompted.

 WSOP new player sign-up bonus

-Every new customer at WSOP New Jersey is entitled to claim a first deposit bonus of up to $1,000.
+Every new customer at WSOP New Jersey is entitled to claim a first deposit bonus of up to $1,000, provided they use bonus code 10FREE.

 That sounds like a lot of money to give away, and it is, so there are a few conditions: